runexec/Flamekit/README.md

 ----

-Flamekit is a VSCode extension that provides PETAL stack with Phoenix aware code and file generation.
+Flamekit is a VSCode extension that provides PETAL stack setup with Phoenix aware code and file generation.

 *Developed from scratch and tested on Linux.*